Persian - or Farsi - is spoken in the Islamic Republic of Iran, Afghanistan (Dari) and Tajikistan (Tajiki).

 Why is it called “Persian”?

 Many modern words and ideas which we are used to call our own were indeed shaped in Classical Greece.
 The word “Persia” is one of those.
-It was 2500 years ago, when the Greeks encountered the Persians for the first time.
+2500 years ago, the Greeks had their first contact with the Persians.

-Back then the Persians were at the head of a huge empire which was stretching from Greece to India, from the Caspian Sea to the Persian Gulf.
+At that time the Persians were at the head of a huge empire that stretched from Greece to India, and from the Caspian Sea to the Persian Gulf.
 This empire (Achaemenid Empire), during its expansion westwards, eventually came across the Greeks.
 We all know what happened next.

-Besides having tremendous political and cultural implications, the Graeco-Persian wars were reflected in the Greek literature.
-Aeschylus, one of the three famous classical Greek playwrights, dedicated one of his tragedies to the victory of the Greeks at Salamis.
-He entitled this tragedy “The Persians” or Πέρσαι (Persai) in Greek.
+Besides having tremendous political and cultural implications, the Graeco-Persian wars were also reflected upon in the Greek literature.
+Aeschylus, one of the three famous classical Greek playwrights, dedicated one of his tragedies to the Greek victory at Salamis.
+He entitled this tragedy, “The Persians” or Πέρσαι (Persai) in Greek.

-After him it was the “father of history” Herodotus who freely used this name in his “Histories”.
-Since then it continued to be extensively used and later penetrated into Latin, and through Latin - the language of religion and science in Medieval Europe - into English.
+Following him was the “father of history”, Herodotus who freely used this name in his “Histories”.
+Since then, it continued to be extensively used and later was borrowed by the Romans, and, through Latin (the language of religion and science in Medieval Europe) penetrated into English.

-But it is from the Persians themselves that the Greeks took the word πέρσαι (persai).
-Persians - as we learn from the Old Persian inscriptions - called themselves “pārsa”.
-This is how Darius, the Great King of the Persians, describes himself (DNa, § 2):
+It was from the Persians themselves that the Greeks took the word πέρσαι (persai).
+Persians - as we learn from the Achaemenid royal inscriptions - called themselves “pārsa”.
+This is how Darius I, the Great King of the Persians (522-486 BC), describes himself (DNa, § 2):

-And where are the Persians from?
-Persians were a tribe or a confederation of tribes who lived in the western and southern slopes of the Zagros mountains (in the west of modern Iran) in the first half of the 1st millennium BC.
+But where did the Persians come from?
+The Persians were a tribe or a confederation of tribes who lived on the western and southern slopes of the Zagros mountains (in the west of modern Iran) in the first half of the 1st millennium BC.

-Later, when the political significance of the Persian tribes increases, their name becomes widespread.
+Later, when the political significance of the Persian tribes increased, their name became widely known.

 Persian or Farsi?

-When Firdawsi - the famous author of the Persian epic - was writing his magnificent Shāhnāme or the “Book of Kings”, Persians were calling their language “Dari” (‘[the language] of the court’) or “Pārsī” (a later form of the earlier “Pārsīg”).
+When Firdawsi - the famous author of the Persian epic - was writing his magnificent Shāhnāme or, the “Book of Kings”, the Persians called their language “Dari” (‘[the language] of the court’) or “Pārsī” (a later form of the earlier “Pārsīg”).

-However, in the mid-20th century the official languages in Afghanistan and Tajikistan - being variations of Persian - were officially renamed Dari and Tajiki.
+In the mid-20th century, the official languages in Afghanistan and Tajikistan - being variations of Persian - were officially renamed Dari and Tajiki.

-After this some started using the name “Farsi” instead of “Persian”.
+After this, some English speakers started using the name “Farsi” instead of “Persian”.

-But this is unnecessary: while the names of Dari and Tajiki are already being used in Afghanistan and Tajikistan for local “Persian”, there is no need to use “Farsi” for the Persian of Iran.
+But this is rather unnecessary.
+Since the names Dari and Tajiki are already being used in Afghanistan and Tajikistan to refer to local “Persian”, there is no need to use the name “Farsi” instead of Persian for the language of Iran.

-Recently, the Academy of the Persian Language and Literature has officially rejected the use of the name “Farsi” instead of “Persian”.
-(Read here)
+Recently, the Academy of the Persian Language and Literature officially rejected the use of the name “Farsi” instead of “Persian”.

 Where is the place of Persian on the linguistic map?

 In their turn, Iranian languages are closer to the Indo-Aryan languages.
-Together they comprise the Indo-Iranian branch of the Indo-European language family.
-You have probably heard about this family, either in school or in college.
+Together, they comprise the Indo-Iranian branch of the Indo-European language family.
+You have probably heard about this language family, either in school or in college.

 If you are not familiar with linguistics, let me explain how this works and what it means.

-When we say that a certain number of languages belong to the X language family, it means that at a certain point in history, probably a couple of thousand years ago, they were a single language.
+When we say that a certain number of languages belong to the X language family, it means that at a certain point in history, probably a couple of thousand years ago, they were the same language.

-Through the passage of time, from that “proto-language” a number of dialects arose.
-Later when those dialects became independent languages, new dialects developed from those and so on and on…
+Through the passage of time, a number of dialects arose from that “proto-language”.
+Later, when those dialects became independent languages, new dialects started developing from those and so on and so forth…

-Thus from one Proto-Indo-European language many other languages developed, including Persian.
+Thus from one Proto-Indo-European language, other languages developed, including Persian.

-Besides Persian, there are many other Iranian languages which you might have heard of.
-Those are Kurdish, Pashto, Balochi, Ossetic, Talyshi etc.
+Besides Persian, there are many other Iranian languages that you might have heard of.
+Those are Kurdish, Pashto, Balochi, Ossetic, Talyshi, etc.

-Today three countries recognize Persian as state language: Islamic Republic of Iran, Afghanistan and Tajikistan.
+Today, three countries recognize Persian as their state language: the Islamic Republic of Iran, Afghanistan and Tajikistan.

-The territory covered by its speakers equals to 2,500,000 sq. km.
-To imagine how big is that, put France, Spain, Germany, Italy, Great Britain and Norway together, and you’ll get close to it.
+The territory covered by its speakers is approximately 2,500,000 sq. km.
+To imagine how big it is, put France, Spain, Germany, Italy, Great Britain and Norway together, and you will approach that number.

-A significant number of speakers of Tajiki Persian also live in Uzbekistan (4.4% of total population).
+A significant number of speakers of Tajiki Persian also live in Uzbekistan (4.4% of its total population).

-Significant Iranian communities exist abroad, in countries like the USA, Germany, Sweden or Armenia.
+Large Iranian communities exist abroad, in countries like the USA, Germany, Sweden or Canada.

-In Afghanistan, Dari Persian, besides serving as a lingua franca for its multi-ethnic population, is also the first language of the majority of people.
+In Afghanistan, Dari Persian, besides serving as the lingua franca for its multi-ethnic population, is also the first language of the majority of people.